 Our journey has included both big and small contributions to reconciliation efforts.
 Reconciliation is now an integral part of our organisation.

 Our Reconciliation Action Plan

 Our RAP provides us with a policy to develop plans of action built on relationships, respect and opportunities.

 - builds awareness of reconciliation

 - provides a framework for our reconciliation initiatives

-- advances staff and member knowledge of, and respect for, Aboriginal and Torres Strait Islander cultures
+- advances staff and member knowledge of, and respect for, Aboriginal and/or Torres Strait Islander cultures

 - promotes culturally appropriate practices and welcoming workplaces